Roads closed by fallen trees and flooding after Met Office warning for wind and rain

-Northern Ireland weather: Fallen trees, flooding and landslip after Met Office Yellow Warnings for heavy wind and rain
+Northern Ireland weather: Fallen trees, flooding and landslip after Met Office wind and rain warnings plus latest on Storm Fergus

 and live on Freeview channel 276